-This Easy Arugula Pesto Recipe is one of my favorite Italian preparations.
-Not only can you make great pasta, but you can use it to boost the flavor of other dishes.
+This Easy Vegan Arugula Pesto Recipe is one of my favorite Italian preparations.
+Not only can you make great pasta, but you can use it to boost the flavor of many other dishes.

-Sometimes we just add it to a stew, make bruschettas or add it to pizzas.
-We also use pesto as a sandwiches’ spread to instantly boost its flavor instead of using mayonnaise.
+Sometimes we add it to a stew, make bruschettas or add it to pizzas.
+We also use pesto as a sandwich spread to boost its flavor instantly instead of mayonnaise.

 Another plus of having this vegan version is that it is dairy-free and casein-free.
 Therefore, lactose-intolerant individuals can consume it, and nutritional yeast is packed with protein and has a very low-calorie count compared to cheese.